EqualExperts/you-build-it-you-run-it-playbook/practices/incident-response.md

 Inject failures into digital services to validate they have been [architected for adaptability](https://you-build-it-you-run-it.playbook.ee/practices/build#architect-for-adaptability).
 Enable product teams to hone their incident response skills, prior to any actual production incidents.

 Run day-long events that introduce failures into your digital services.
 Encourage your product teams to reduce the blast radius of latent faults, refine their mental models, and build up relationships with dependent teams.
-If your production environment can’t handle a controlled level of stress, run a Chaos Day in a test environment.
+If your production environment can't handle a controlled level of stress, run a Chaos Day in a test environment.

 To find out more about running Chaos Days in large enterprise organisations, see our [Chaos Day playbook](https://chaos-day.playbook.ee/) by Lyndsay Prewer.

 ## Calculate in-incident financial losses

 Estimate the costs incurred and revenue lost during a production incident, and prioritise incident response based on that financial loss.
-Ensure product teams understand what is, and isn’t, a major incident that requires swarming and an urgent resolution.
+Ensure product teams understand what is, and isn't, a major incident that requires swarming and an urgent resolution.

 You Build It You Run It is based on an understanding of the financial exposure attached to a digital service.
-We’ve worked with many customers where incident financial loss is only calculated for the post-incident review, if at all.
-As a result, an entirely subjective incident priority is used to guide the incident response process, and there’s a lot of uncertainty over what is and isn’t a major incident.
+We've worked with many customers where incident financial loss is only calculated for the post-incident review, if at all.
+As a result, an entirely subjective incident priority is used to guide the incident response process, and there's a lot of uncertainty over what is and isn't a major incident.

 Shifting that financial loss calculation left to the start of an incident clarifies how to approach incident response.
-It’s a simple categorisation method, which avoids people wasting incident response time debating if an incident is a P1, a P2, or a P3.
+It's a simple categorisation method, which avoids people wasting incident response time debating if an incident is a P1, a P2, or a P3.

 We recommend calculating incident loss at the start of an incident, when costs incurred and/or revenue loss are first understood.
 Revise the calculation as and when new information on losses is available.
 That financial loss estimate can then be used to select an incident response method: